underthecurve/r-dataviz-ggplot2/R-basic-dataviz.md

 This is okay for a quick look, but it's not very informative.
 Each hour is on the x-axis and the temperature for that hour is on the y-axis.
 The data are plotted in the order that they appear in the dataframe.

 Instead, let's plot just the highest temperature for each year.
-We will use the `dplyr` package (also included in the `tidyverse`) to do this. `dplyr` is a great tool for cleaning data in R. If you'd like to learn more about the syntax of `dplyr`, [here](https://github.com/underthecurve/r-data-cleaning-tricks) are the materials from my workshop last year, "Tricks for cleaning your data in R."
+We will use the `dplyr` package (also included in the `tidyverse`) to do this. `dplyr` is a great tool for cleaning data in R. If you'd like to learn more about the syntax of `dplyr`, [here](https://github.com/underthecurve/r-data-cleaning-tricks) are the materials from my workshop last year, "Tricks for cleaning your data in R": https://github.com/underthecurve/r-data-cleaning-tricks

 Let's call this new dataframe with the maximum temperatures between 2007 and 2017 `boston.weather.max`.